SCIENTIFIC WORKING GROUP FOR THE

 1.2 By developing a sampling strategy and implementing appropriate sampling schemes, as illustrated in Figure 1, a laboratory will minimize the total number of required analytical determinations, while assuring that all relevant legal and scientific requirements are met.

 Figure 1: Relationship of the Various Levels Required in Sampling

 An appropriate sampling strategy is highly dependent on the purpose of the investigation, the customers request, and the anticipated use of the results.
 Laws and legal practices form the foundation of most strategies and shall be taken into account when designing a sampling scheme.
 Therefore, specific sampling strategies are not defined in this document.

-IIIA.184.108.40.206 If an inference about the whole population is to be drawn from a sample, then the plan shall be either statistically based or have an appropriate statistical analysis completed and limits of the inference shall be documented.
+22.214.171.124 If an inference about the whole population is to be drawn from a sample, then the plan shall be statistically based and limits of the inference shall be documented.

-IIIA.2.1.2 Each selected sample shall be analyzed to meet the SWGDRUG minimum recommendations for forensic drug identification (see Part III B Drug Identification) if statistical inferences are to be made about the chemical identity of a population.
+2.1.2 Statistically selected units shall be analyzed to meet the SWGDRUG minimum recommendations (see Part III B) for forensic drug identification if statistical inferences are to be made about the whole population.

 The sampling scheme is an overall approach which includes population determination, selection of the sampling plan and procedure and, when appropriate, sample reduction prior to analysis (Figure 2).

 Figure 2: Example of a Sampling Scheme - A Decision Flowchart